Victor-Hu66/QUIZ_PROJ/README.md

 - When a user register the profile of that user will be automatically created.
 Users can update their profiles.
 <img src='images/profil.jpg' width="600" height="500">

+### Authentication and authorization :

+Users can be register with their username- email and password.
+There shoud be forget password option in the login page.

+Login Users :
+- Users can see the blog page.
+- Users can see the post details
+- Like the posts
+- comment in the post detail
+- create post
+- update and delete own posts
+Logout Users:
+- Users can see the blog page.
+- Users can see the post details (except for comments)

 ## Project Skeleton